 This form must be turned into your local County Auditor no later than October 24 by 5:00 PM.
 Find the address of your County Auditor here.

 3. Receiving and Completing Your Absentee Ballot

-Absentee Ballots will be mailed out after the county auditor has received your absentee ballot request form.
+On Monday, October 5, absentee ballots will be mailed out if your county auditor has received your absentee ballot request form.